simonprickett/pico-display-pack-2-radio-whats-on/README.md

 # How Does it Work?

+This isn't going to be a complete explanation of all of the code, it should be easy enough to follow (see `src/main.py`)... let's take a high level look at how we get the station information and then how it's displayed.

+## Getting the Information

 TODO - information on the JSON feed, working with PicoGraphics, could I show the presenter info and the current song image etc.

+## Displaying the Information

+TODO - short run through the Pico Graphics stuff.

 # Have Fun!